gamemann/cf-nginx-iptables-automation/README.md

 # Set default policy to DROP for `INPUT` chain.
 iptables -P INPUT DROP
 ```

+**Warning** - If your IPTables rules are incorrectly setup and you set the `INPUT` default policy to `DROP`, it's possible you will lose connection to your server!
+I would recommend making sure you have access outside of the server's network before performing the above commands!

 ## Configuration
 You may configure settings at the top of the Bash script.
 Here are the current variables/settings that can be modified.